crossbario/txaio/docs/overview.rst

 **txaio** is not a new event-based programming solution.
 It is not a complete box-set of asynchronous programming tools.

-It is **one piece** that *can* help you to write cross-event-loop asynchronous code.
+It is **one piece** that *can* help **library authors** to write cross-event-loop asynchronous code.
 For example, you'll note that there's no way to run "the event loop" -- that's up to you.

 There is **no support for @coroutine or @inlineCallbacks** decorators.
 This is not possible, as asyncio under Python3 introduced